Kong/insomnia-docs/docs/insomnia/kong-for-kubernetes.md

 Once you have added your OpenAPI spec, click on the arrow next to your Document name.
 In the dropdown menu, click **Kong for Kubernetes**.

 ![Next to the Document name, click the arrow to access the dropdown menu and click Kong for Kubernetes](/assets/images/kong-for-kubernetes.png)

+We use [OpenAPI 2 Kong Declarative Config](https://github.com/Kong/insomnia/tree/develop/packages/openapi-2-kong#kong-declarative-config) to generate the Kong for Kubernetes file.